 The lower the flow rate passing through the membrane the higher the purity of nitrogen is achieved.
 The purity can be further enhanced by increasing the temperature.

-The other option, Pressure Swing Adsorption, cycles gas at high and low pressure, flushing compressed air through a bed of carbon beads, also known as a Carbon Molecular Sieve.
+The other option, Pressure Swing Adsorption, cycles gas at high and low pressure, flushing compressed air through a bed of carbon beads, also known as a Carbon Molecular Sieve CMS.
 Nitrogen molecules are allowed to pass through the carbon bed but the oxygen and carbon dioxide molecules are too large to pass through and are vented off.
 PSA generators can be scaled up to provide very large quantities of nitrogen gas for entire labs or for manufacturing and process industries.

 PSA technology illustration

 How to choose the right nitrogen generation system for your lab

 The main decision comes down to the flow rate you require.
 Membrane nitrogen gas generators are able to produce a reliable source of nitrogen across a range of flow rates, but if your lab needs a much higher flow rate, while maintaining high purity levels, a PSA nitrogen generator is a better solution for your lab.

 The added benefit of a membrane nitrogen generator is that they are also far more cost-effective than PSA generators.